ChrisEssery/group-project/Portfolio/System_Implementation.md

 ### Back End : Details of Implementation

 With Lizhao and Harri working on the backend they had to maintain good communication throughout production.
 Harri was in charge of creating the database structure whilst Lizhao focused her attention on the API.
-The team collaborated on an intial idea for a schema (collection) shown in the ERD diagram below.
+The team collaborated on an initial idea for a schema (collection) shown in the ERD diagram below.
 The team noted that the priority was the user login information as well as the specific game information such as the Users involved.
 Furthermore, some extra details were added such as top scores, statistics about the game and any extras such as avatars.
 This allowed potential to expand the app to have a leaderboard element and some customization.

 ![alt text](../Logo/ERD1.png)

 Upon implementation of this proposed schema we noted a few issues in the design.
 Firstly, the 'GameManager' part of the collection was largely obsolete and thus was removed.
 We also decided against the 'avatar' extra for the moment given the large workload we still had.
-Once all concerns had been discussed between the back-end team, Harri produced the intial database.
+Once all concerns had been discussed between the back-end team, Harri produced the initial database.
 From there on Lizhao took over in writing her API to write and use the stored data as needed.
 Lizhao needed to make some final tweaks to the database to work alongside the API.
 A final Database Class Diagram was produced to represent our database below:

 ![alt text](../Logo/DatabaseClassDiagram.png)